4 Hours of MYSTERIOUS Indus Valley Civilization History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- The Lost River by Michel Danino — the Saraswati River and its relationship to the Indus Valley collapse.
+- The Lost River by Michel Danino explores the Saraswati River and its possible link to where Indus settlements rose and fell.

 Find these and more at Skriuwer's curated history collection, with honest reviews and direct Amazon links.
 Subscribe to Learn While You Sleep and there will be new content waiting every night.